danielsaidi/Vandelay/README.md

 When importing, the same goes as when exporting: data is more powerful, but strings are more universal.

+## QR Code support

+You can add QR code scanning support with [VandelayQR][VandelayQR].
+It lets you import data by scanning QR codes.

 ## Dropbox Support

-You can add Dropbox support with [VandelayDropbox](VandelayDropbox).
+You can add Dropbox support with [VandelayDropbox][VandelayDropbox].
 It lets you export and import data to/from Dropbox.

-## QR Code support

-You can add QR code scanning support with [VandelayQR](VandelayQR).
-It lets you import data by scanning QR codes.

 ## Demo App

 Vandelay comes with an example app, that lets you export and import an easily managed collection of todo items (strings) and photos (data).

+Due to project setup problems, the demo app is currently disabled.
+The old source code can be found in the `_VandelayDemo` folder.

 ### Dropbox Support

-The demo app has support for [VandelayDropbox](VandelayDropbox).
+The demo app has support for [VandelayDropbox][VandelayDropbox].
 It's disabled by default, but can be enabled with these steps:

 * Add `github "danielsaidi/VandelayDropbox"` to `Cartfile`.
 * Run `carthage update --platform iOS --cache-builds`